AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 {sample}STOCK\_Event\_Markers\_Basic\_07{sample}

-If there are two or more series on the plot, for all position except `axis` you need to specify the id of the series – use {api:anychart.core.stock.eventMarkers.Controller#seriesId}seriesId(){api}:
+If there are two or more series on the plot, for all positions except `axis` you need to specify the index of the series on which you are going to show markers – {api:anychart.core.stock.eventMarkers.Controller#seriesId}seriesId(){api}:

 ```
 // bind event markers to the first series
 plot.eventMarkers().position("series");
 plot.eventMarkers().seriesId(0);
 ```

+In the following sample, there are two series, and you can display markers on either of them:

 {sample}STOCK\_Event\_Markers\_Basic\_08{sample}